AseanK/CTF_Write-ups/picoCTF/pico_MatchTheRegex/README.md

 ## Notes
 - Description says try to match a regular expression

-You can learn more about regular expression (here)[https://eloquentjavascript.net/09_regexp.html]
+You can learn more about regular expression: https://eloquentjavascript.net/09_regexp.html

 - Open up the webpage and view page source
 - Under the `<script>` tag: